Study Law in Ireland: LLB (Hons) Degree & Career Opportunities

 The short answer is, yes.
 Griffith’s LLB (Hons) is available full-time, part-time and through blended learning at both our Dublin and Cork campuses.
-Full-time study takes place during the day and if that doesn’t suit, you may be interested in our part-time law degree.
-A part-time law degree with evening classes ensure learners can balance studies alongside existing commitments.
-Finally blended learning is available for those who prefer to conduct their studies online at a time that suits them.
+Full-time study takes place during the day.
+If that doesn’t suit you, you may be interested in our part-time law degree.
+A part-time law degree with evening classes ensures learners can balance studies alongside existing commitments.
+Finally, blended learning is available for those who prefer to conduct their studies online at a time that suits them.

 Why study Law at Griffith College?

-Maybe by now you’re sold on Law but why might you consider the LLB (Hons) at Griffith College?
+You may now be sold on studying Law but why might you prioritise the LLB (Hons) at Griffith College?

-- Unique work experience opportunities like our annual summer internship to Philadelphia.
+- Unique work experience opportunities like our annual summer internship in Philadelphia.

 - Choose from an extensive list of electives and tailor your degree to suit your interests e.g. criminal law, human rights law or corporate law.

 - Choose from a range of study modes at our Dublin and Cork campuses.